Cracking the Code: Maximizing Outcomes for Children with Hearing Loss

 Date: Friday, April 26, 2019

 Seminar: 8:00 AM – 4:45 PM (lunch will be provided)

 CEUs: This course is offered for 0.8 ASHA CEUs (Intermediate Level, Professional Area) and 8 LSLS CEUs

-Join us for a seminar to learn about the outcomes possible for children with hearing loss.
-Attendees will gain understanding about the age appropriate speech and language outcomes of children with hearing loss, and the importance of supporting vulnerable families through infant and early childhood mental health partnerships.
+A seminar to learn about the outcomes possible for children with hearing loss.
+Attendees will gain understanding about the age appropriate speech and language outcomes of children with hearing loss, and the importance of supporting vulnerable families through infant and early childhood mental health partnerships